1. International Mutual Funds

 e.
 For region-specific funds, do some research and assess the feasibility of investing in those regions for the next few years.
 Similarly, for country-specific or commodity-specific funds.

 If you’re a pro-investor with a good understanding of domestic and global markets, then go for a 10% to 15% allocation to foreign funds.
 For instance, the United States is deemed less risky when it comes to risk, returns, and rewards.
-However, Chinese Funds, notwithstanding their high one-year returns, has already become riskier.
+However, Chinese Funds, notwithstanding their high one-year returns, have already become riskier.
 So, it is best to use overseas funds to supplement your main domestic fund portfolio.